 The ball rolled to a door.
 A man called Dalet opened the door, and the ball rolled inside.

-Through the door it was very hot.
+Through the door was a very hot house.
 There was hay, all over the floor, and it was burning. . . soo hot.
 Luckily, there was a hole and the ball escaped through the hole, into cool air.

 The cold air made the ball veer away in a totally new direction – up he went, then veered to one side as the letter Waw tossed him.